THE MUSEUM OF HISTORICAL INTERIORS IS CURRENTLY CLOSED DUE TO THE PREPARATION OF A NEW EXHIBITION.

-In the city district of Old Town in Bratislava, there is a beautiful rococo building, Apponyi Palace, which was built between 1761 and 1762 by Count Juraj Apponyi of Oponice.
-The palace was later purchased by the city for the needs of the municipal authorities.
-At present, the palace is the seat of the Museum of Historical Interiors.
+In the Old Town district of Bratislava, there is a beautiful Rococo building, Apponyi Palace, which was built in 1761-1762 by Count Juraj Apponyi from Oponice.
+The palace was later bought by the city for the needs of the municipality.
+Currently, the palace is operated by the Museum of the City of Bratislava and you can view various exhibitions in it.

 You may need some: accommodation Bratislava - Staré MestoThe best wines in one place right in the heart of Bratislava - Old Town.
 Let yourself be tempted by the attractive aroma and taste of Slovak wines from the Little Carpath...